kaazing/dotnet.client.tutorials/jms/UniversalWindowsPlatform/README.md

 * Load the solution `JmsDemo.sln` in Microsoft Visual Studio
 * Execute 'Build/Build All'

-__Note:__ To test basic authentication for the Gateway connection use the URL `wss://sandbox.kaazing.net/jms-auth` for location.
+__Note:__ To test basic authentication for the Gateway connection use the URL `wss://sandbox.kaazing.net/jms-auth` for location.</br>
+username: tutorial </br>
+password: tutorial

 ## Interact with Kaazing .NET JMS Client API